 “Life is only a reflection of what we allow ourselves to see.” ~ Unknown

-It has always amazed me at the number of things people ignore about themselves.
+It has always amazed me about the number of things people ignore when it comes to themselves.
 Things that are as plain as day to others do not even exist in our own eyes.
 Things that often get ignored are the physical (height, weight, color, complexion, et cetera), the emotional (anger, happiness, sadness, et cetera), and the spiritual (prayer, contemplation, et cetera).

 We want things to remain the same.
 We do not like to think that things have changed, that we have changed, that there are needs in our lives that demand looking after.
 Instead, we filter out all of the indications as if they are not even there.